talefe/notes/module-2/concurrent-programming/concurrent-programming.md

 We can implement the Runnable interface, which is the primary template for any object that is intended to be executed by a thread.
 It defines a single method - run() - which is meant to contain the code that we want to be executed by the thread.

-When creating a new Thread, we invoke the method start() which in turn, runs the run() method in whatever way we chose to implement it.
+When creating a new Thread, we invoke the method start() which in turn, calls the run() method in whatever way we chose to implement it.

-### Write stuff here about the Explicit Thread Creation Handson
+&nbsp;

+## 2.7 {Hands-On} Thread Creation

+&nbsp;

-## Thread Synchronization
+## 2.8.
+Thread Synchronization

 Under normal circumstances where we have more than one thread, there is zero guarantee of the order of execution of threads.
 We might create three threads in sequential order, but the order in which they start and end is not specified.
 We could run the same block of code multiple times and obtain different results.
 This is quite unpredictable.